Marciola/elixir-phoenix-on-cloud-build-cloud-run/tutorial.md

 2. Push the changes to Github:

         git add .
-        git commit -m "Configuration for Cloud Build and Cloud Run" git push -u origin master
+        git commit -m "Homepage updates"
+        git push -u origin master

 Cloud Build will take care of rebuilding your app and trigger a deployment of the updated    version on successful complication.
 Then Cloud Run will migrating traffic to the newly deployed version.

-3. View your changes live by visiting the URL link on the Cloud Run service spage:
+3. View your changes live by visiting the URL link on the Cloud Run services page.

 ## Cleaning up